-In late 2015, Barnard College became a first-time recipient of a prestigious Clare Boothe Luce (CBL) Scholars Program award, funded by the Henry Luce Foundation.
-Barnard is one of a dozen institutions receiving the coveted grant last year, which will provide impressive undergraduate research awards to talented Barnard women, focusing on the emergent fields of Big Data and computational science.
-The CBL Program Director here at Barnard is Professor Tim Halpin-Healy, Chair of Physics & Astronomy.
+Recently, Barnard College became a first-time recipient of a prestigious Clare Boothe Luce (CBL) Scholars Program Award funded by the Henry Luce Foundation.
+Barnard was just one of a dozen institutions receiving the coveted grant that year, which provides impressive undergraduate research awards to talented Barnard women, focusing on the emergent fields of Big Data and Computational Science.
+The CBL Program Director here at Barnard is Tim Halpin-Healy, Professor of Physics & Astronomy.

 The CBL Program provides exceptionally talented undergraduate scholars with meaningful computational research opportunities in the physical sciences, pure & applied mathematics, and computer science.
-Barnard’s program will, in the end, support eight outstanding students, 2-4 per year.
-Each scholar will receive myriad resources, including generous stipends for two summers (2x$4500), substantial support for summer housing, as well as a stipend during the intervening academic year, as much as $3000.
-Scholars and mentors receive additional funds for materials/equipment ($3000), along with monies to cover domestic travel & conferences fees ($1100).
+Each CBL Scholar will receive myriad resources, including a generous stipend for summer research ($5250), substantial support for summer housing, as well as a helpful stipend ($3600) to continue the work, if appropriate, during the following academic year, Sept 2019-May 2020.
+Scholars and mentors receive additional funds for materials/equipment ($3000), along with monies to cover domestic travel & conferences fees ($1000).
 Faculty mentors, overseeing numerical, computational and/or projects involving Big Data, will furnish hands-on guidance and support throughout.

-Only existing Barnard College sophomores, who are US citizens, can apply.
+Only existing Barnard College sophomores & juniors, who are US citizens or permanent residents, can apply.

 All applicants must be enrolled full-time.
 Preference will be given to these students with declared majors in the physical sciences (astronomy, physics, chemistry), pure & applied mathematics, and computer science, as these are fields where women remain under-represented.
 Per Luce Foundation CBL Program directive, pre-medical students cannot participate.
 Such students should consider, instead, Barnard's Beckman Scholars Program.

 Successful candidates will demonstrate evidence of critical traits such as leadership, maturity, perseverance, and dedication to quantitative scientific research.
-They will have a grade point average of 3.5 or higher, superior communication skills, research interests and/or experience aligned with their mentor, particularly compelling goals for independent research and post-graduate pursuits, as well as a commitment to meeting the participation requirements for two summers and the intermediate academic year.
+They will have a grade point average of 3.5 or higher, superior communication skills, research interests and/or experience aligned with their mentor, particularly compelling goals for independent research and post-graduate pursuits.

 How to Apply